gem/oq-engine/doc/engine/FAQ.md

 error: [Errno 111] Connection refused
 ```

-This happens when the Celery support is enabled but RabbitMQ server is not running.
+This happens when the **Celery support is enabled but RabbitMQ server is not running**.
 You can start it running
 ```bash
 $ sudo service rabbitmq-server start
 ```